PhilT/silk.net-examples-fsharp/README.md

 # Silk.NET F# Examples

+Updated to work with Silk.NET 1.0.1 and .NET Core 3.1.

-The new upcoming OpenGL library from Ultz, [Silk.NET](https://github.com/Ultz/Silk.NET) promises to bring together bindings for OpenGL and Vulkan (Graphics), OpenAL (Audio), Input and Windowing (GLFW3) into a single, high speed library.
+The new OpenGL library from Ultz, [Silk.NET](https://github.com/Ultz/Silk.NET) brings together bindings for OpenGL and Vulkan (Graphics), OpenAL (Audio), Input and Windowing (GLFW3) into a single, high speed library.

 Some examples are provided in the project that target C#.
 Here I've converted them to F# to test feasibility in this language.

-### NOTE: Direct references to Silk.NET.Windowing and Silk.NET.OpenGL

-Currently the project references the csproj files from Silk.NET directly as the current release version (preview 2) has some issues with the current examples in F#. preview 3 is due out in about a week so I'll update to Paket references after that date.

 ## Blank Window